-Students must file an application for graduation in GSPIA's Office of Student Services early in the term in which graduation is expected.
-As noted above, students should be registered in the term in which they are to graduate; in exceptional circumstances, students who complete all the degree requirements at the end of a term but graduate in the next term may petition the assistant dean of GSPIA for a waiver of this registration requirement.
+Students must submit an application for graduation early in the term in which graduation is expected.
+As noted above, students should be registered in the term in which they are to graduate; in exceptional circumstances, students who complete all the degree requirements at the end of a term but graduate in the next term may petition the Academic Advising office for a waiver of this registration requirement.